opencv-ai/opencv-blog/OAK-Marketplace-Emotion-Recognition/README.md

-This contains the code for **Using OpenCV AI Kit with Modelplace.ai To Create Real-time Reaction Videos**.
-For more information - visit [OpenCV.AI](https://opencv.ai/post/emotion-recognition).
+This contains the code for **Using OpenCV AI Kit with Modelplace.AI To Create Real-time Reaction Videos**.
+For more information - visit [Modelplace.AI Blog](https://modelplace.ai/blog/using-opencv-ai-kit-with-modelplace-ai-to-create-real-time-reaction-videos/).

 # OAK Emotion Recognition